coldscientist/OLWInlineCode/README.md

 ![OLW PluginAssemblies](InlineCode-OLW-PluginAssemblies.png)

+Switch to Open Live Writer, go to the Insert tab, and look in the Plug-ins ribbon group.
+Select "Insert Inline Code" and the code will be inserted into the document

-> You will see a new entry in the Insert menu and on the sidebar.
-This entry is called "Insert Inline Code…" (ah, the text from the attribute goes there).
-When you click it a small dialog asks for the text and if you exit the dialog with the OK button this text is added to your document inside of `<Code>` tags.
+> When you click it a small dialog asks for the text and if you exit the dialog with the OK button this text is added to your document inside of `<Code>` tags.
 (Benjamin Schröter, plugin author)

 ## Compilling